Skip to main content

 A 90-minute conversation with Dr. Ash.
 A written plan you can actually follow.

-Who real preventive care fits best
+Who thorough preventive care fits best

-Forward-frame this honestly.
 The patients who get the most out of preventive care done this way are:

 • Anyone who has been told their labs are "fine" but does not feel fine.